SotnikovDV/PHP_DEV_27_FINAL/README.md

 - npm run prod
 ```

-4. Through php artisan create a new app key (the value of the 'key' parameter in config/application.php needs to be cleared first):
+4. Through php artisan create a new app key (the value of the 'APP_KEY' parameter in .env needs to be cleared first):
 ``` bash
 - php artisan key:generate
 ```
+5. Create a database for the site

-5. Create an .env settings file similar to .env.example and specify the database connection parameters in it.
+6. Create an .env settings file similar to .env.example and specify the database connection parameters in it.

-6. Change passwords for users in database/seeders/UserSeeder.php
+7. Change passwords for users in /database/seeders/UserSeeder.php

-7. Perform database migrations and seeding:
+8. Perform database migrations and seeding:
 ``` bash
 - php artisan migrate --seed
 ```